-The new type of comprehensive medical aid plans – those with in and out of hospital benefits – have a savings fund that is used for all out of hospital claims such as doctors’ consultations, medicines and glasses.
+The new type of comprehensive medical aid plans – those with in and out-of-hospital benefits – have a savings fund that is used for all out-of-hospital claims such as doctors’ consultations, medicines and glasses.

 The fund is known as a Medical savings Account (MSA) and it is funded from part of your medical aid premium.